arigbs/Simple-Unity-Multiplayer-with-NodeJS-for-WebGL-Builds/Assets/ReadMe.txt

 For reference, in case something gets screwed, all gameobjects in the scene have been made into prefabs at the location: Assets > Scenes > ScenePrefabs

+This sample project is hosted here by Ayodele Arigbabu under an ISC License (https://en.wikipedia.org/wiki/ISC_license)